-This is the risk by virtue of which investors may not be able to find a counterparty for the Commercial Paper when they want to sell them prior to their maturity date.
+This is the risk by which investors may not be able to find a counterparty for the sale of Commercial Paper prior to its maturity date.
 Even though the admission of the Commercial Paper will be requested to MARF in order to mitigate this risk, an active trading on the market cannot be guaranteed.

-Moreover, the Issuer has not entered into any liquidity agreement, and, consequently, no entity has undertaken to ensure put and call prices of the Commercial Paper.
+Moreover, the Issuer has not entered into any liquidity agreement, and, consequently, no entity has undertaken to ensure buy and sell prices for the Commercial Paper.
 Therefore, investors may not find a counterparty for the Commercial Paper.